 Step 3Install Ubuntu on Windows

-With WSL 2 ready, installing Ubuntu from the Windows Store is the next step to get the Linux environment needed for PrestaShop.
+With WSL 2 set up, the next step is to install Ubuntu from the Windows Store to get the Linux environment needed for PrestaShop.
+Ubuntu provides essential command-line tools like bash and apt, which are vital for your store’s development.

 Ubuntu 20.04 LTS gives you access to Ubuntu Terminal and command line tools like bash, ssh, git, and apt.